lmorgadodacosta/iTELL/README.md

 /var/www/itell/bin$ bash build_db.bash
 /var/www/itell/bin$ python dump_wn.py

-databases (and the db folder) shoul be set proper permission

-www-data should also be the group of the db otherwise it will show as "locked".
+Both the folders and content of [`db\`](db\) and  [`delphin\`](delphin\) need to be accessible by 'www-data', with read, write and executing permissions.

+The best way to do this is to change the group ownership of these folders to 'www-data'

+Failing to do this will, among other things,  show the access to dbs as "locked".